pgombar/kaggle-popcorn/README.md

 Yet it might be beneficial to indeed include a lot of features when involving 2- and 3-grams.
 Do you have an idea for a good classifier that can handle a lot of features ?

 ## About no-grams idea:
+I opened another branch for no-grams because I had to remove a lot of stopwords.
+It's prediction power is not better than randomness.
+I think because a no-gram in average only appears in every third review.

 Creating 2-grams of the form: no+adjective and then: if adj = positive --> 2-gram is negative 2-gram